misch2/eink-portal-calendar/README.md

 1. ~~Add MQTT support (to see status in HomeAssistant)~~
 1. ~~Add battery level indicator~~

 [^1]: I didn't consider the need for ESP board with very low power consumption.
-I therefore bought one that was available immediately (ESP8266 with integrated e-Paper driver), but while it's perfectly usable when powered through USB, it wouldn't keep working sufficiently long with AA batteries.
+I therefore bought one that was available immediately (ESP8266 with integrated e-Paper driver).
+But while it's perfectly usable when powered through USB, it wouldn't keep working sufficiently long with AAA batteries.
+I therefore switched to low power ESP32 board.

 ## Principles